algorithmica-org/algorithmica/content/english/hpc/external-memory/oblivious.md

 2. Transpose each one recursively.
 3. Combine results by swapping the corner result matrices.

 Implementing D&C on matrices is a bit more complex than on arrays, but the main idea is the same.
-Instead of copying submatrices explicitly, we want to use "views" into them, and also switch to the naive method when the data starts fitting in L1 cache (or pick something small like $32 \times 32$ if you don't know it in advance).
+Instead of copying submatrices explicitly, we want to use "views" into them, and also switch to the naive method when the data starts fitting in the L1 cache (or pick something small like $32 \times 32$ if you don't know it in advance).
 We also need to carefully handle the case when we have odd $n$ and thus can't split the matrix into 4 equal submatrices.

 ```cpp
 void transpose(int *a, int n, int N) {